cth4n/zin.tempocraft.xyz/README.md

-# zin.tempocraft.xyz
+# zin.tempocraft.xyz src code

- src code for my personal website
+The source code for my personal website.

+Feel free to use it, just change it to fit your specifications as you wish.